 In the ClassroomUse Mini-Court lessons and activities as part of your government unit.
 Incorporate activities into a folk tales unit to "try" characters such as Goldilocks.
 Next time your students complain that something is "not fair," use the opportunity to learn about how the courts make things "fair."
 Challenge even your youngest students to come up with "court cases" about famous characters (i.e. Cinderella's stepmother held her hostage, Snow White was poisoned, and many more).
 Create a timeline together on your interactive whiteboard using Xtimeline (reviewed here) to show the sequence of events.

 This site includes advertising.

 In the ClassroomAfter creating a class list, either choose readings based on your estimate for each student or let Literably choose them.
 You will need to demonstrate on a projector or whiteboard where to click to Allow the mike to work.
 Set up a center (or several) in your classroom and rotate students through it.
-Test all students at one time (or at least 15 students) if you are lucky enough to have that many devices in your room or a lab at your school.
-You will probably want to use headsets with microphones to limit distractions.
+The free account allows your to test five students, but there is a work around.
+If you have Gmail, you can use the subaccounts feature to create "new email addresses."
+See how to do this here.
+This tells how to set up Gmail subaccounts to use for any online membership service.
+Using Gmail subaccounts will allow you to test more than five students.
+The Literably results and ability to give parents expert feed back on their students literacy skills make creating Gmail subaccounts well worth your time!
+You will probably want to use headsets with microphones to limit distractions when using Literably.
 However, the built in microphone on the computer will work just fine.
 This tool is perfect for reporting to parents and administrators.
 It's also great for resource teachers to share during IEP meetings.
 Turn this assessment tool into a teaching tool by having students listen to their recordings and follow the text to pause the incorrect recording and read it correctly.
 Have them try the same reading again to see if they can improve their score.
-Test a class of 30 within a month's time by testing 15 students at the end of one calendar month and 15 more at the beginning of the next calendar month.
-The site looks only at the actual date in limiting your free account to 15 per month!

 Grades6 to 12